RS6Showtime/Selenium-Language/README.md

 # How to use

 <pre>
-Usage: mix-panel --script-name <script name>
+Usage: selenium --script-name <script name>
 </pre>

 should end in ".mxp" and have some valid instructions.